Status: Adopted

 • Sanctions should be published

-• Companies applying for public support must prove they have not been sanctioned for failing to comply with due diligence obligations
+• Companies applying for public financial support may prove they have not been sanctioned for failing to comply with due diligence obligations

 Judicial enforcement